jgagom/jgagom.github.io/index.md

 ## [PUBLICATIONS](papers.html)

-Click above if you want to check my publications.
+Click above if you want to check my publications. <br>
-You can find most of my scientific publications in my [Google Scholar profile](https://scholar.google.es/citations?user=8wrwg4sAAAAJ&hl=es&authuser=1).

 ## EDUCATION